mayura-andrew/personal-blog/pages/posts/Discover-Golang:-A-Beginner's-Guide.md

 author: mayura andrew
 ---

-#  A Beginner's Guide and Free Resources to Learn Golang from an Early Stage Gopher🐹
+#  A Beginner's Guide and Free Resources to Learn Golang from an Early Stage Gopher
 ---

 ## What is Go?